MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/dotnet/0.9.494/Microsoft--Web--WebView2--Core--CoreWebView2Environment.md

 ## Members

+### Properties

 #### BrowserVersionString

-The browser version info of the current CoreWebView2Environment, including channel name if it is not the stable channel.
+The browser version info of the current [CoreWebView2Environment](), including channel name if it is not the stable channel.

 > {property} string [BrowserVersionString](#browserversionstring)